 A credit card is a simple yet no-ordinary card that allows the owner to make purchases without bringing out any amount of cash.
 Instead, by using a credit card, the owner borrows funds from the issuing company, which is often a bank, to make purchases whether online or onsite.

-In exchange for the credit, the card owner to return the full amount borrowed within a given period of time to avoid incurring additional charges.
-However, if it is done beyond that time, a percentage of that amount called an interest needs to be paid, along with the original amount.
+In exchange for the credit, the card owner has to return the full amount borrowed within a given period of time to avoid incurring additional charges.
+Beyond that time, a percentage of the owed balance amount, interest, needs to be paid, along with the owed balance amount.

 Credit Card vs. Debit Card

-Both the credit card and the debit card are useful tools that give the owners the power to make purchases even without taking out some physical bills from their wallet.
+Both a credit card and the debit card are useful tools that give the owners the power to make purchases without taking out some physical bills from their wallets.
 The two cards also require the signature of the cardholders when making transactions.

 - A credit card uses funds from the bank that is verified using the owner’s credit line.
 When applying for a card, identification is made in order to create an account with the credit card holder’s name.
 Meanwhile, the debit card takes the money straight from the card owner’s bank account.